 unity without the Lord coming back to assert His authority and remove

 Until that time, be wise in what is truly from God and what is the True Gospel.
 Resist and reject all false gospels and imposters of the Lord, His saints, and angels and their guidance.
 Gospels that teach you are saved by acts, water baptism, rituals, or only by believing in or being close to Christ are false gospels.
 Likewise, gospels that teach you lose the New Covenant's salvation through acts or sin other than denying the Lord are false.

 Confirmations of the True Gospel

-The Parable of Ten Virgins (Matthew 25:1-13) can be understood better after you know the True Gospel and everything stated here.
+The Parable of Ten Virgins (Matthew 25:1-13) also confirms the True Gospel.
+The parable can be understood much better after you know the True Gospel and everything stated here.
 Half of the virgins were wise and had enough oil to wait for the Bridegroom's (the Lord's) return, but the foolish ones did not bring a flask of oil with them.
 So when the Lord returned, the unwise virgins were shut out of the wedding feast and the Lord said, "Truly, I say to you, I do not know you" (Matthew 25:12).